Oil strikes 2018 highs on demand recovery, Iran nuclear talks

 ANZ expect OPEC+ to increase output by about 500,000 bpd in August, which is likely to support higher prices.

-A weaker U.S. dollar (.DXY) and a reversal of risk appetite in global markets also supported dollar-denominated commodity prices.
+A weaker U.S. dollar and a reversal of risk appetite in global markets also supported dollar-denominated commodity prices.
+[MKTS/GLOB]

 Our Standards: The Thomson Reuters Trust Principles.